joemfb/group-by/README.md

 ###### `$alias`

-When `$alias` is not provided, the computation result is aliased to the name of the aggregate function.
-This can lead to property/key name-collisions when returning results with the option `"format=map"`.
+for `cts:compute#2`, a default alias is constructed: the function name is concatenated with the alias created from the `cts:reference` properties; ex: `avg-<element-name>`

 ###### `$function`